 When one of the producers asked if I had worked on any other films featuring animals, I had to admit there have been quite a few.
 We once had a baboon in the studio and I became quite used to filming with trained elephants.
 I worked with a whole variety of exotic animals on the vet series ‘One by One’ from a pelican to a full grown leopard.
 In the mid 1980’s I was lucky enough to spend four months on Corfu making the first BBC adaptation of Gerald Durrell’s autobiography ‘My Family and Other Animals’ with Brian Blessed and a huge number of tortoises.
-As it happens, Rudi will appear in the next series of The Durrells, with filming due to start soon.
+As it happens, Rudi appeared in the second series of The Durrells, playing both the male and female otters.

 To see more about what the otters have been up to, please go to Daphne Neville’s website here.

 You can read about living with tame otters in my book ‘Funnily Enough’ available in the UK here in paperback or on Kindle here